nhsconnect/gpconnect-messaging/pages/process/sendmessage_process.md

 tags: [use-case]
 sidebar: senddocument_sidebar
 permalink: sendmessage_process.html
-summary: "Process map for Send Consultation Report"
+summary: "Process map for Consultation Summary Report"
 ---

 ## Purpose ##

-This page describes the business process for the Send Consultation Report use case in order to fully understand the business requirements.
+This page describes the business process for the Consultation Summary Report use case in order to fully understand the business requirements.

 ## Process ##